 The generic modules are designed to provide students with the opportunity to develop an understanding of how financial, people and other resources are managed in organizations, while the specialist modules aim to provide the knowledge and techniques to analyze, appraise and contribute to the design and management of logistical operations and supply chains.

-In addition, you will have the opportunity to visit a company location to get a better understanding of how logistics operates in practice.
+In addition, you will have the opportunity to visit a company location to get a better understanding of how logistics operate in practice.
 Students have previously visited a Caterpillar Site in Leicester.
 All costs related to this trip are covered by the School.

 The taught element of the programme consists of seven compulsory modules and one optional module.
 Optional modules will run as far as at least 10 students select them.
 Timetabling arrangements may limit the availability of modules to some students.
 As the options reflect staff research interests, they may alter over time due to staff availability.